 In light of this, the UNESCO Recommendation on the Ethics of AI sets the following overarching objective:

-To this end, the German Commission for UNESCO is raising awareness among key stakeholders in Germany and working with international experts and other National Commissions for UNESCO.
+The German Commission for UNESCO is contributing to the achievement of this goal by raising awareness among key stakeholders in Germany, as well as engaging in dialogue with international experts and other Commissions for UNESCO worldwide.

-The German Commission for UNESCO promotes a global perspective on AI justice through panel discussions and workshops involving stakeholders from German development cooperation, science policy, and the Global South.
+The German Commission for UNESCO is promoting a global perspective on AI justice by organising panel discussions and workshops that bring together stakeholders from German development cooperation, science policy, and the Global South.
 There is a risk that the global community will repeat the mistakes of previous technological developments in the AI revolution: high-income countries dominate the development and use of new AI systems, while poorer countries once again find themselves in the role of observers.
 However, events organised by the German Commission for UNESCO repeatedly demonstrate the great potential of these countries for AI research and development.
-There is already a whole series of ‘AI hubs’ on the African continent where experts from science and the private sector are working together successfully.
+There is already a whole series of ‘AI hubs’ across Africa where experts from academia and industry are collaborating successfully.

-In the context of its international cooperation activities, Germany can contribute to the more effective realisation of this potential, as well as to the equal development and use of AI.
+Through its international cooperation activities, Germany can contribute more effectively to realising this potential, as well as supporting the equal development and use of AI.
 This could be achieved by actively involving poorer countries in regulatory processes, for example, or by expanding international scientific cooperation on AI topics.

 International networking on the ethics of AI

 The German Commission for UNESCO organises international training and networking events to promote global AI justice.
-These include online seminars for staff of National Commissions for UNESCO from around the world, where they can share ideas on how to effectively implement the UNESCO Recommendation on the Ethics of AI.
+These include online seminars for staff from National Commission for UNESCO worldwide, where they can share ideas on effectively implementing the UNESCO Recommendation on the Ethics of AI.
 The seminars clearly demonstrate the significant advantages of collaboration between the 200 National Commissions for UNESCO.
 Despite their national differences, the challenges and solutions they face are often similar or transferable, whether with regard to communicating AI topics to national stakeholders or promoting AI education.
-Alongside these global activities, the German National Commission for UNESCO regularly organises joint events with other European National Commissions for UNESCO.
-For instance, it has collaborated with the Commissions of Austria and Switzerland to examine the role of AI in journalism.

 Back to overview Ethics of AI